automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Panamericansaurus.md

 # Panamericansaurus
-## Description: This titanosaur was named after an energy company.
+## This titanosaur was named after an energy company.